sandman72/Fauxmoesp/README.md

-# fauxmoESP
+# FauxmoESP

-Amazon Alexa support for ESP8266 devices.
+Amazon Alexa support for ESP8266 and ESP32 devices.

-This is a library for ESP8266-based devices that emulates a Belkin WeMo device and thus allows you to control them using this protocol, in particular from Alexa-powered devices like the Amazon Echo or the Dot.
+This is a library for ESP8266/ESP32-based devices that emulates a Belkin WeMo device and thus allows you to control them using this protocol, in particular from Alexa-powered devices like the Amazon Echo or the Dot.

 This library is a port of Maker Musings' [Fauxmo Python library][6].